bguiz/bgscratch/python/cfe-basic/notes.md

 #explore clicking around groups and users and sites
 #note that you will get an error when visiting http://127.0.0.1/ as we have not defined a route to handle the root URL "/"
 git commit -am "=BG= create sqlite db, configure access to admin panel"

+### create an app

+within the main project, we create apps each app controls one action or function of the site (best practice) e.g. contact us app, user profile app. makes it easier to manage coidebase when complexity increases

+./manage.py startapp contact
+git add contact
+git commit -am "=BG= start app contact"